AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

 Start by creating a simple website.
 Remember the `doctype`, `html` tag and the `head` and `body` tags within it.
 In the head set the `title` tag to set how the page will be described in the browser tab, and then in the body, put an `h1` title, a smaller `h2` title, a couple of `p`aragraphs of text and a `li`st of bulleted items!

 ### Extra Credit (1)
 Make your web page longer.
 Add three additional headings with at least 3-4 paragraphs of content under each (if you don't want to type the content, you could always [generate some lorem ipsum](https://www.lipsum.com/).
-Now see if you can fi
+Now see if you can find out how to create an anchor tag around each of the headings.
+Then add a bulleted list to the top of the page with the three headings and a link to each one (hint, you may have to Google a little bit to figure this out).

 ### Extra Credit (2)
 Pick five extra tags from [here](https://www.w3schools.com/tags/), and incorporate them into your web page.
 If you run into a lot of trouble with a given tag, feel free to move along to another one.